The Investor-Founder Relationship

 What due diligence actually examines

-The formal due diligence process for an African Series A round typically covers six domains.
+The formal due diligence process for an African Series A round typically covers five core domains: financial, commercial, legal/regulatory, founder/team, and ESG/impact.
 This section is intentionally practitioner-facing - written for founders and their advisors navigating specific financing decisions at Series A and beyond.
 Readers from policy, research, or ecosystem support backgrounds may wish to treat it as reference material that illuminates the investor-founder dynamic rather than as linear reading.

 Financial due diligence